GenSpectrum/LAPIS-SILO/doc/config.md

 For a struct representing application configuration data, the system needs metadata, represented with the [`ConfigSpecification`](XXX) type.
-This metadata is the basis for building the help text, and used by the configuration source "backends" (in the `verify` methods) to know what user-provided values are valid.
+This metadata is the basis for building the help text, and used by the configuration source "backends" (in the `verify` method implementations of the [`ConfigSource` interface](include/config/config_source_interface.h)) to know which user-provided values are valid, and what type they represent.

 to map to vectors or key/value representations for the source in question.